Q3 Digital Self Portrait

 Consider whether or not you would want this image to come up in a search before posting to social media sites, or whether or not you would be comfortable with your friends forwarding this image.

-Opacity: transparency of an image; how easy it is to see through the image
+Opacity: Opacity is the transparency of an image.
+It is easy to see through the image.

-Overlay: to cover an image (or add to the background) with another image, text, etc.
+Overlay: Overlay is to cover an image (or add to the background) with another image, text, etc.

-Selfie: a photo of someone (often taken by the subject of the photo) taken with the intention of sending it digitally or posting it online
+Selfie: A selfie is a photo of someone (often taken by the subject of the photo) taken with the intention of sending it digitally or posting it online.

 1. In this Quest, you will create an appropriate digital media self portrait (selfie poster) using a photo editing program to express yourself and create a unique selfie.
-For examples of teens who have created these posters, visit this website.
+For examples of teens who have created these posters, visit this website or view the two student-created ones below using PicMonkey.

 2. Upload a picture of yourself for this project to a space designated by your teacher for work on this project.
 You might save it in a personal folder, save it on your desktop, or in a shared workspace.
 Choose a picture that makes you look good and has a quiet (plain) background.

 3. Locate a few images that represent you, favorites things, your beliefs, your hobbies, etc. (as assigned by your teacher).
-Use Pixabay , Photos for Class, or one of the other sites mentioned in Quest 1 to help you locate online images and background scenes that are copyright-free.
+Use Pixabay , Photos for Class, or one of the other sites mentioned in Quest one to help you locate online images and background scenes that are copyright-free.

 Completing this Quest

-Follow your teacher's directions for downloading your final product and uploading it into your File Space or posting on your digital portfolio.
+Follow your teacher's directions for downloading your final product and uploading it to your File Space or posting on your digital portfolio.

 Check off this Quest on the 21t4s roadmap